olastanczak24/ansible/README.md

+# Ansible Playbooks:

-# Ansible Playbook: Remove File
+# Ansible Automation Project

-This repository contains a simple Ansible setup to remove a specific file from target hosts.
-It includes a playbook, inventory, and configuration file.
+This repository contains Ansible playbooks and roles for automating various tasks and configurations.

+## 📂 Project Structure

+The project is organized as follows:

+ansible/
+├── playbooks/ # Contains main playbooks
+README.md

+Example of Playbook:
 ## Files

 - **remove_file.yml**